The EU’s sanctions paradox: frozen Russian assets and EU Bilateral Investment Treaties

 About

 Russia’s full-scale invasion of Ukraine prompted wide-ranging sanctions against Russia and a subsequent effort by Europe and members of the Coalition of the Willing to support Ukraine by securing funding for its defence effort by using frozen Russian assets.
-But an arbitration mechanism known as investor-state dispute settlement (ISDS) is weakening the EU’s ability to enforce its policy choices in the context of conflict.
+However, an arbitration mechanism known as investor-state dispute settlement (ISDS) is undermining the EU’s ability to enforce its policy choices in a conflict setting.

-The European Commission and most EU member states want to use €90bn in Russian assets held at Euroclear to provide financial support to Ukraine.
-However, the Belgian government has blocked the use of the funds, primarily out of concern that doing so could expose it to legal challenges.
+The European Commission and most EU member states support using around €90bn in Russian assets held at Euroclear to provide financial support to Ukraine.
+However, the Belgian government has blocked the use of the funds, primarily out of concern that doing so could expose it to legal challenges stemming from Cold War-era bilateral investment treaties (BITs) with Russia.
 The Russian Central Bank followed up on its threats in December by filing a suit against Euroclear over alleged damaging actions, affecting its ability to dispose of Russian state funds and securities.

 European sanctions also target companies and individuals closely linked to the Russian regime and the war effort.
 These sanctions are now being challenged by Russian oligarchs and companies in private tribunals using ISDS.
 Claims and threats of claims by sanctioned individuals and entities already amount to US $62bn.